AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/integrate_fpa_sdk_okhttp.md

 ### Prerequisites

 - You have completed the SDK initialization and started the FPA service.
-For details, see Initialize the SDK and start the FPA service.
+For details, see <a href="#init_sdk">Initialize the SDK and start the FPA service</a>.
 - You have integrated [OkHttp Library](https://square.github.io/okhttp/) in your Android project.

 ### Implementation steps

-1. Call the `setorUpdateHttpProxyChainConfig` method to set the mapping table of the origin IP address or domain name to the chain ID.
+1. Call the `setOrUpdateHttpProxyChainConfig` method to set the mapping table of the origin IP address or domain name to the chain ID.
 Call the `setListener` method to set the proxy event callback listener:

     ```java
     FpaHttpProxyChainConfig.Builder builder = new FpaHttpProxyChainConfig.Builder();
-    // Set the chain ID of the FPA service, such as 123
+    // Sets the chain ID of the FPA service, such as 123
-    // Set the origin IP address or domain name
+    // Sets the origin IP address or domain name
-    // Set the origin port, such as 80
+    // Sets the origin port, such as 80
-    // Set whether to allow this acceleration channel to fall back to the local connection when the FPA proxy connection fails
+    // Sets whether to allow this acceleration channel to fall back to the local connection when the FPA proxy connection fails
     builder.addChainInfo(123, "<Your IP or domain>", 80, true)
-        // Set whether to roll back to a local connection if the HTTP local agent cannot find the chain ID corresponding to the source site in the FPA SDK
+        // Sets whether to roll back to a local connection if the HTTP local agent cannot find the chain ID corresponding to the source site in the FPA SDK
     .fallbackWhenNoChainAvailable(true);
     FpaProxyService.getInstance().setOrUpdateHttpProxyChainConfig(builder.build());
     ```